ia0/ffactor/tutorial/README.md

 - `make [all]` expands factored files and copy verbatim files from `src` to `dst` according to `env`, then it executes `dst/script/install` to install the destination files
-- `make init` creates the local environment file with `script/init`
+- `make pull` synchronizes the repository
 - `make test` checks whether destination files have been modified (for each source file, a `.gen` file remembers the last generated file, which may be a copy or an expansion)